s9y/s9y.github.io/faq/moving-external-page-into-serendipity.md

+---
+title: Moving an External Page Into Serendipity
+---

 # Moving an External Page Into Serendipity

 Serendipity is controlled by two pages: index.php and index.tpl.
 You can "move" and external page into Serendipity simply by including its code in the appropriate file.